joeyjira/tellTales/README.md

 Link - [tell-tales.herokuapp.com](http://tell-tales.herokuapp.com/)

-Reedy is a minimalistic RSS feed reader inspired by [Feedly](https://feedly.com/). tellTales is an RSS feed reader inspired by [Feedly](https://feedly.com/).
+tellTales is an RSS feed reader inspired by [Feedly](https://feedly.com/).

 This web app uses Ruby on Rails, React, Redux, and Javascript.